 How Does PINCHme Work?

-As a side hustle or way to save money, PINCHme is actually very simple and just takes four steps:
+I signed up for PINCHme to find out how the platform works and what to expect.
+And as a side hustle or way to save money, PINCHme is actually very simple and just takes four steps:

 - Sign up and complete your PINCHme profile